VitaHEX-Games/HexFlow-Launcher/README.md

 Games will need to be in a EBOOT format, see here for information on [how to convert PSX Disc Images to EBOOT for PSP](https://www.cfwaifu.com/psx2psp/).
 RetroFlow also uses the ID to lookup the name of the game.

+### PS1 using RetroArch
+RetroArch Playstation 1 games use the 'PCSX ReARMed' core, more information on supported extensions and setup see here: [https://docs.libretro.com/library/pcsx_rearmed/](https://docs.libretro.com/library/pcsx_rearmed/)

 # Custom Game Covers, Game Backgrounds and Music